-In computing the Fund's NAV, the Fund's Debt Securities (including defaulted debt, 47 but excluding exchange-traded convertible securities), restricted securities, OTC-traded REITs; OTC-traded preferred securities; and forward-settling securities (collectively, "OTC-Traded Securities") will be valued based on price quotations obtained from a broker-dealer who makes markets in such securities or other equivalent indications of value provided by a third-party pricing service.
-Any such third-party pricing service may use a variety of methodologies to value some or all such securities to determine the market price.
-For example, the prices of securities with characteristics similar to those held by the Fund may be used to assist with the pricing process.
+In computing each Fund's NAV, such Fund's Debt Securities (including defaulted debt 51 but excluding exchange-traded convertible securities); restricted securities; OTC-traded REITs; OTC-traded preferred securities; and forward-settling securities (collectively, "OTC-Traded Securities") will be valued based on price quotations obtained from a broker-dealer who makes markets in such securities or other equivalent indications of value provided by a third-party pricing service.
+Any such third-party pricing service may use a variety of methodologies to value some or all of such securities to determine the market price.
+For example, the prices of securities with characteristics similar to those held by a Fund may be used to assist with the pricing process.
 In addition, the pricing service may use proprietary pricing models.
-The Fund's OTC-Traded Securities will generally be valued at bid prices.
-In certain cases, some of the Fund's OTC-Traded Securities may be valued at the mean between the last available bid and ask prices.48
+A Fund's OTC-Traded Securities will generally be valued at bid prices.
+In certain cases, some of a Fund's OTC-Traded Securities may be valued at the mean between the last available bid and ask prices. $^{52}$

-Debt securities with remaining maturities of sixty days or less for which market quotations and information furnished by a third party pricing service are not readily available will be valued at amortized cost, which approximates current value.
+Debt securities with remaining maturities of sixty days or less for which market quotations and information furnished by a pricing service are not readily available will be valued at amortized cost, which approximates current value.